-Your credit score says a lot about how financially responsible you are.
+Your credit scores indicate the likelihood that you will pay your bills on time.
 It’s a reference point lenders use to determine how risky a borrower you might be.
-Credit scores are calculated by two Canadian credit bureaus: Equifax and TransUnion, and as mentioned above, credit scores range from 300 to 900.
+Credit scores are calculated by two Canadian credit bureaus, Equifax and TransUnion, and as mentioned above, credit scores range from 300 to 900.
 Typically lenders set a minimum credit threshold for their clients; and of course, this number is not universal, it changes from lender to lender.

 Your Credit Rating